Aryan-G4/Dexerity-Dash--FPGA-Project/README.md

 - Edge Triggered Flipflops to count score
 -

 Here is a functional simulation of simulation of our game logic.
-GPIO_0 is the user input, and when it matches GPIO_1(the signal signifying which button we want to press), correctsignal goes high for an instant and this causes the score counter to increase.
+GPIO_0 is the user input, and when it matches GPIO_1(the signal signifying which button we want to press), 'correctsignal' goes high for an instant and this causes the score counter to increase.
 ![modelsim](https://github.com/Aryan-G4/Dexerity-Dash/assets/119129454/5456b2c6-6864-46da-b954-85f8ec024fc1)

 ## Game Rules

-We aimed to keep dexterity dash very simple as we want to solely test

-## Project Structure

-Outline the structure of the project's Verilog code.
-Describe the key modules and their functionalities, emphasizing the use of a Finite State Machine (FSM) to control the game flow.
+We aimed to keep Dexterity Dash ~TM~ very simple as we want to test hand-eye coordination solely, eliminating external factors such as game complexity.
+To begin the game, the user simply presses the reset button, where they will be shown a timer and their score.
+The board should have buttons that light up and your job as the user is to press the lit up buttons, if the user presses a lit up button, then they score a point and a new button is lit up.
+The user must push their hand-eye coordination to score as many points as possible before the timer runs out.
+This allows them to have personal records to aim to beat, benchmarking their improvement.

 ## Early Work